python/mypy/docs/source/config_file.rst

     Causes mypy to treat arguments with a ``None`` default value as having an implicit :py:data:`~typing.Optional` type.

-    **Note:** This was True by default in mypy versions earlier than 0.980.
+    **Note:** This was True by default in mypy versions 0.980 and earlier.

 .. confval:: strict_optional